Gavin55555555555555/power-outage-predictor/README.md

   frameborder="0"
 ></iframe>

+Notably, the most number of power outages occur in the Northeast and the least occur in West North Central.

 ### Bivariate Analysis

+On the x-axis of this scatter plot is the start date of all outages in the dataset and on the y-axis is outage duration.
 <iframe
   src="plotly_graphs/bivariate-analysis.html"
   width="800"
   height="600"
   frameborder="0"
 ></iframe>
+We can see that a lot of short power outages occur through 2000 to 2016.
+However, there was no extremely long power outages in the early years.
+As the data gets closer to 2016, more and more extreme power outages occur with increasing severity.

+This graph shows the mean outage duration of each climate region.
 <iframe
   src="plotly_graphs/bivariate-analysis-2.html"
   width="800"
   height="600"
   frameborder="0"
 ></iframe>
+Interestingly, this bar graph doesn't match up with the bar graph from the univariate analysis.
+The Northeast region experienced the most number of outages in the dataset by far, but the average outage duration of these outages are comparable to other regions.
+Meanwhile, the East North Central region experienced very few power outages, but these power outages have extremely high average durations.

 ### Interesting Aggregates